coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 psionic power, is treated as an armed attack.

-If you manifest this power to affect a natural weapon you possess, you must make a successful melee attack with the weapon to gain the power's benefit.
+If you manifest this power to affect a natural weapon you possess, you must make a successful melee attack with the weapon to gain the power’s benefit.

 Against a psionic being that has no power points or a nonpsionic foe,